A300bdi/DarkArmyVM/README.md

 ----
 You MUST disable Windows Defender for a smooth install.
 The best way to accomplish this is through Group Policy.

-In Windows versions 1909 and higher, Tamper Protection was added.
-Tamper Protection must be disabled first, otherwise Group Policy settings are ignored.

 1. Open Windows Security (```type Windows Security``` in the search box)
 2. Virus & threat protection > Virus & threat protection settings > Manage settings
 3. Switch ```Tamper Protection``` to Off